 Another factor responsible for conflict between Christian and Muslim is Prevalence of religious misconception among these religious groups.
 Religious misconception is tantamount to holding a religious idea which is wrong or untrue, but which people believe because they do not understand it properly.
-There is evidence of how Christians hold wrong conception about Islam and vice-versa.
+There are evidence of how Christians hold wrong conception about Islam and vice-versa.
 For instance, to the Muslims the concept of the Trinity- God the Father, Son and Holy Spirit means Christians are serving three Gods.
-Whereas the Christians beliefs about Trinity is one God, that manifested himself in the Father, The Son and the Holy Spirit.
-In other words, Christianity is a monotheistic religion (Eph.
+Whereas, the Christians beliefs about Trinity is one God, that manifested himself in the Father, The Son and the Holy Spirit.
+In other words Christianity is a monotheistic religions (Eph.
 2:12; Dt.
 6:4).
 To a Muslims, concepts like slavery is misunderstood and misinterpreted by the Christians.
-Muslims see themselves as slaves of God, but the Christians see themselves as children of God.
+Muslims see themselves as slaves of God but the Christians see themselves as children of God.
 The Muslims call themselves slaves as a signal of total submission to God or as a sign of servant hood to God.
 A true Muslim is expected to be submissive to God as slaves are submissive to their earthly master.
-This sometimes generates arguments among Muslims and Christians.
-179 It has been observed that religious misconception could be precipitated by three factors.
+This sometimes generates arguments among Muslims and Christians.22 It has been observed that religious misconception could be precipitated by three factors.
 These are ignorance, poor theological education, and high level of illiteracy of religious adherents.
 By a careful observation we discovered that most religious adherents in Nigeria are ignorant of the content and intent of their religions.
+It is common to see Almagiris' in northern Nigeria on rampage at anytime.
+These are youths that are mostly stack illiterate with little or no understanding of the contents of their religion.
+They are often used by different people for riots and social vices in the society.
+In fact it is widely believe that most of the Boko Haram sects that are destroying lives and properties in northern Nigeria are product of this group.
+Most religious leaders are unknowledgeable but still venture into the religious enterprise.
+Some of them interpret scriptures to suit their purpose.
+It is no wonder that some of them use fowl and abusive language.23 it will be difficult for Islamic project sponsorship by Government to be sustained.
+Therefore, Muslim will always fight to remain in power.
+Also, most religious leaders and founders of religious organizations because leaders of their group at last resort to improve their economy.24